Sajjad177/Sajjad177/README.md

 <br/>
  <h2>Talking about Personal Stuff : </h2>

- - 🔭 I’m currently working on E-commerce project. <br>- 🌱 I’m currently learning TypeScript and Mongoose. <br>- 💬 Ask me about React, Node and JavaScript. <br>- 📫 How to reach me: sajjadhossainx06@gmail.com
+ - 🔭 I’m currently working on E-commerce project. <br>- 🌱 I’m currently learning GSAP and Three.js. <br>- 💬 Ask me about React, Node and JavaScript. <br>- 📫 How to reach me: sajjadhossainx06@gmail.com

 ## 🌐 Connect With me :